rroethle7474/mandry-software-landing-01/project-documentation/checkpoint-1.md

 3. Asset optimization tools

 This checkpoint represents the completion of the initial setup phase.
 The project is now ready for active development of individual components and features.

+# This is just a test to see how changes are handled.